Care and washing guide

 - oil/grease: cover the fresh stain with talcum powder or cornstarch. let stand and brush.

-- ballpoint pen ink: wet the area with alcohol and wash.
+- ballpoint pen ink: dampen the area with alcohol and wash.

-- chewing gum: rub with ice cube and wash.
+- chewing gum: rub with an ice cube and wash.

 - rust: apply a little lemon juice or a special stain remover.